A Gascon chateau, a commandery of the Knights Templar and their many

 The workshop

-With distinct exposed beams and a consequential roof ridge height, as well as exposed stone walls that are not currently insulated, the workshop could easily be used to expand the main dwelling.
-An enclosed and insulated space houses the dwelling’s furnace.
+With an authentic framework of beams and a consequential roof ridge height, as well as exposed stone walls that are not currently insulated, the workshop could easily be used to expand the main dwelling.
+In addition, an enclosed and insulated space houses the dwelling’s furnace, while a perfectly functional laundry room is accessible from the coatroom that abuts the kitchen.
+The latter also has direct access to the garage located below via a quarter turn staircase, as well as the garden, via the workshop.

 The stable